adafruit/adafruit-beaglebone-io-python/README.md

 This is a set of Python tools to allow GPIO, PWM, and ADC (coming soon) access on the BeagleBone using the Linux 3.8 Kernel and above (latest releases).

-It has been tested on the 5-20 Angstrom image on the BeagleBone Black.
+It has been tested on the 5-20 and 6-6 Angstrom image on the BeagleBone Black.

 ## Installation